dwertent/kind-action/README.md

         uses: helm/kind-action@v1
 ```

 **Note**: This action supports both `ubuntu-latest` and `macos-latest` runners.
 When using `macos-latest`, the cloud provider feature will be skipped as it's not available for macOS.
+Docker Desktop will be automatically started on macOS runners.

 ### Example Workflow with macOS